 - Rev: A transcription service staffed by experts for accurate interview transcripts.

-- TranscribeMe is an affordable option with human and AI transcription services that can scale your needs.
+- TranscribeMe is an affordable option with human and AI transcription services that can scale up to your needs.

 - Otter.ai: An automated AI-powered transcription service that integrates with platforms like Zoom to support options like automatic video transcription and scheduling.